Dysfunctional Uterine Bleeding Medication

 Medroxyprogesterone acetate (Provera)

 Short-acting synthetic progestin.
-Drug of choice for patients with anovulatory DUB.
+Drug of choice for patients with anovulatory AUB.
 After acute bleeding episode is controlled, can be used alone in patients with adequate amounts of endogenous estrogen to cause endometrial growth.
 Progestin therapy in adolescents produces regular cyclic withdrawal bleeding until positive feedback system matures.

 Stops endometrial cell proliferation, allowing organized sloughing of cells after withdrawal.
-Typically does not stop acute bleeding episode but produces a normal bleeding episode following withdrawal.
+Typically, does not stop acute bleeding episode but produces a normal bleeding episode following withdrawal.

 Combination oral contraceptives